Event

 alter ‘narrative’ & living space(s)

-Whenever Wherever Festival (WWFes) is an experimental dance and performance festival run by an artist collective primarily consisting of dancers and choreographers.
-The 12th edition, WWFes2026, will be held at public spaces, community spaces, and municipal facilities in Minato Ward, Tokyo, under the theme of ” alter ‘narrative’ & living space(s).”
+Whenever Wherever Festival (WWFes) is an experimental dance/performance festival run by an artist collective centered around dancers and choreographers.
+Celebrating its twelfth edition, WWFes2026 is held under the theme “alter ‘narrative’ & living space(s)” at venues including public spaces, community spaces, and ward-run facilities in Minato Ward, Tokyo.

 Notes for living space(s)